wolframarnold/chromotype/doc/assets.md

 ## What happens when assets are modified in iPhoto?

-* Their SHA content fingerprint will not match, but their EXIF content fingerprint will.
+* Their EXIF content fingerprint will match, but not their content SHA fingerprint.

-## What happens when a file is edited in place
+## What happens when a file is edited in place?

-If the SHA content fingerprint and the EXIF header don't match, we tombstone the Asset URI, and if that's the last Asset URI pointing to an Asset, we mark the asset as tombstoned.
+If the SHA content fingerprint and the EXIF header don't match the previous values for that asset URI, we mark the Asset URI as missing.

-## What if the user wants to see the original and the edited version as different assets?
+## What happens on asset tombstone

-We set "only_exact_matches" on both assets to true.
+and if that's the last Asset URI pointing to an Asset, we mark the asset as tombstoned.

 # Asset library

 Chromotype's library defaults to `~/Pictures/Chromotype` (on Mac and Linux) or `~/My Pictures/Chromotype` (on Windows).

-The Chromotype library holds
+The Chromotype library holds:

 ## Assets